SamHamamji/CMPS-270-Assignments/README.md

 ```

 ## Platforms
 Tested on Linux (Manjaro), should work on MacOS.
-Probably works on Windows too.
+Probably works on Windows, except for Assignment 3 because of the time feature.

 ## License
 Licensed under the [MIT](LICENSE) license.